-Note: Since this was written we have launched an online edition… we still think you should get yourself a physical copy, but you don’t need to listen.
+Note: Since this was written we have obviously launched an online edition, you’re reading it… we still think you should get yourself a physical copy, but you don’t need to listen.

 The internet is brimming with noisy evangelists whose message is that we must simplify our lives, and disentangle ourselves from the clutter that keeps us from being happy.
 As they do so, they do not scruple about encumbering themselves with the clutter of our superfluous currency.
 Nonetheless, these apostles of minimalism (of whom a certain Marie Kondo is the reigning high priestess) have inveigled many thousands to rid themselves of the accumulated possessions that do not, as Ms. Kondo says, “spark joy.”